-All experiments were conducted on the \emph{Perlmutter} supercomputer, an HPE Cray EX system.
+All experiments were carried out on the \emph{Perlmutter} supercomputer, an HPE Cray EX system.
 A holdout strategy with a 70:15:15 data split was used for training, validation, and testing.
-To address dataset imbalance (see Section~\ref{sec:methods}), stratified splits were applied based on BSID-III scores.
-For benchmarking, stratified 5-fold cross-validation ensured consistent and fair splits across experiments.
+To address data imbalance (see Section~\ref{sec:methods}), stratified splits were applied based on the BSID-III scores.
+For benchmarking, 5-fold cross-validation ensured consistent and fair splits between experiments.
 For binary classification, we used weighted focal loss~\cite{lin2018focallossdenseobject} to prioritize harder-to-classify (\emph{at-risk}) cases.
 This approach significantly improved performance, especially for these challenging instances.

-Following the original SwiFT paper~\cite{kim2023swiftswin4dfmri}, we padded input images to 64x64x64 to align with the model architecture, adapting from the 96x96x96 padding used in the original work due to our native image size of 45x55x45.
+Following ~\cite{kim2023swiftswin4dfmri}, we padded input images to 64x64x64 to align with the model architecture, adapting from the 96x96x96 padding used in ~\cite{kim2023swiftswin4dfmri} due to our native image size of 45x55x45.
 For classification tasks, we evaluated performance using the area under the ROC curve (AUC), accuracy, and balanced accuracy (ACC$_{bal}$) to account for class imbalance.
 For regression tasks, mean absolute error (MAE) and mean squared error (MSE) were used, along with adjusted metrics (MAE$_{adj}$ and MSE$_{adj}$) to reflect re-scaled values for interpretability.